csw-acm/gamedev/Lesson 4 Assets/README.md

 # Installation

-- Download this entire respository (hit the big green button to download everything as a zip)
+- Download this entire respository (hit the big green button on the main repository to download everything as a zip)

 - Drag it to your desktop and open unity